 2. Where They Came From

-In the 1930s, the Black Russian terrier was created by the Russian military, which crossed multiple breeds to obtain a large, reliable and trainable dog who could endure harsh winters.
-About 17 to 20 different dog breeds were used to develop the BRT, including the giant schnauzer, Airedale terrier, rottweiler and Newfoundland, among others.
+In the 1930s, the Black Russian Terrier was created by the Russian military, which crossed multiple breeds to obtain a large, reliable and trainable dog who could endure harsh winters.
+About 17–20 different dog breeds were used to develop the BRT, including the giant schnauzer, Airedale Terrier, Rottweiler and Newfoundland, among others.

 The dogs appeared in the United States in the 1980s, and the BRT was added to the American Kennel Club’s Foundation Stock Service in 1996.
 It was moved to the Miscellaneous Class in 2001 and finally to the Working Group in 2004.